Small Galaxies, Cosmic Questions - II

 The Venue

-The conference will be held in the Kingsley Barrett Lecture Theatre (CLC407) in the Calman Learning Centre on the Durham University Science site.
-The nearest airport is Newcastle Airport (about 40min-1hr by taxi) and the nearest train station is in Durham City centre (25 min walk or a 5 min taxi ride).
+The conference will be held in the Ken Wade Lecture Theatre (CLC203) in the Calman Learning Centre on the Durham University Science site.

 Eating out